 Is Coinbase the MOST Secure Bitcoin Wallet?

-Ehh that’s tricky.
+Ehh that’s a tricky question.
 For storing your US dollars yes.
 I don’t think I have to explain how secure FDIC is, or that the US Government wouldn’t offer FDIC to an unsecure partner to begin with.

-For cryptocurrency it’s a bit of a different story though.
-The most secure way to store your Bitcoin or Ethereum will definitely be with a hardware wallet, such as my favorite, the Ledger Nano S which is currently coming with free shipping from France.
-If you’d like a full review of the different wallets that are available, check out our ultimate guide to cryptocurrency wallets.
+For cryptocurrency it’s a different story though.
+The most secure way to store your Bitcoin or Ethereum will definitely be with a hardware wallet like the insanely popular Ledger Nano S. If you’d like a full review of the different wallets that are available, check out our ultimate guide to cryptocurrency wallets (if you don’t feel like reading it, I recommend a Coinbase account and a Ledger Nano S wallet).

 Should I set up Two-Factor-Authentication 2FA?